mikerkelly87/zombie_dice/README.md

 definite winner.

 ## Notable Mentions
 There are 3 colors of dice, Green, Yellow, and Red.
 There are 6 Green dice, 4 Yellow dice, and 3 Red dice.
 A Green die has 3 Brains, 2 Runners, and 1 Shotgun Blast on it's six sides.
 A Yellow die has 2 Brains, 2 Runners, and 2 Shotgun Blasts on it's six sides.
 A Red die has 1 Brain, 2 Runners, and 3 Shotgun
 Blasts on it's six sides.
 This is worth noting because if you have rolled 6 Brains and 2 Shotgun Blast in your turn so far over
-6 Green dice and 2 Yellow Dice, you may want to end your turn as the remaining dice in the cup have a higher probability of giving you a 3rd Shotgun Blast.
+6 Green dice and 2 Yellow Dice, you may want to end your turn as the remaining dice in the cup (Red) have a higher probability of giving you a 3rd Shotgun Blast.

 If you run out of dice in the cup but want to keep